mandloideep/acosus-presentation/research-paper/current/ACOSUS-System-Design-Methodology.md

 ### 6.1 Summary of Contributions

-This paper presents ACOSUS, an AI-driven advising system that addresses the unique challenges of supporting transfer students through three architectural innovations:
+This paper presents ACOSUS, an AI-driven advising system that addresses the unique challenges of supporting transfer students through four architectural innovations:

 1. **Progressive Learning Framework**: A phased approach that delivers immediate value with zero training data (Phase 1), transitions to instance-based prediction with minimal observations (Phase 2), and scales to neural network inference through generative augmentation (Phase 3).
 This framework solves the "cold start" problem that renders conventional machine learning infeasible for small transfer cohorts.